akshat-khare/OpenRobertaWikiLocal/Creating-the-OR-leJOS-image.md

-To create a new Open Roberta leJOS image, run maven install on the project first, to have all dependencies available in the correct places.
+Requirements: A computer with a Linux(!) operating system, internet connection To create a new Open Roberta leJOS image, run maven install on the project first, to have all dependencies available in the correct places.

 ```